JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 __Source branch with the example project: [example/basic-plugin](https://github.com/JetBrains/teamcity-sakura-ui-plugins/tree/example/basic-plugin)__.

-Every TeamCity UI plugin must contain at least two files: the controller itself (`.java`) and the resource JSP file.
+Every TeamCity UI plugin must contain at least two files: the controller itself (`.java`), and the resource JSP file.
 Every time we create a plugin, we create a relation between the `PlaceID` and plugin resources.
 Using the TeamCity Open API, we let the TeamCity Core know, that there is a newly registered plugin for a certain `PlaceID`.
 Whenever TeamCity encounters this `PlaceID` in the JSP/TAG source code, it renders the plugin content.

 To start the tutorial, open the `src/main/java/com/demoDomain/teamcity/demoPlugin/controllers/SakuraUIPluginController.java` file from the example project.